 California has legal authority to implement provisions of the Clean Water Act.
 States are not precluded from omitting or modifying any provisions of the Clean Water Act to impose more stringent requirements.
 (40 C.F.R.
 123.25(a).).
-The Toxicity Provisions would create new requirements that would require the Water Boards to include chronic toxicity monitoring and chronic toxicity effluent limitations in the NPDES permit for all POTWs with an NPDES permitted flow equal to or greater than five MGD.
-The Provisions do not include a determination or an assumption that POTWs with an NPDES permitted flow equal to or greater than five MGD have reasonable potential.
+The Toxicity Provisions would create new requirements that would require the Water Boards to include chronic toxicity monitoring and chronic toxicity effluent limitations in the NPDES permit for all POTW dischargers that are authorized to discharge at a rate equal to or greater than five MGD and are required to have a pretreatment program.
+The Provisions do not include a determination or an assumption that POTW dischargers that are authorized to discharge at a rate equal to or greater than five MGD and are required to have a pretreatment program have reasonable potential.
 Instead, a reasonable potential analysis would not be required for these dischargers before a Water Board included effluent limitations for toxicity in a permit.

+Federal regulations require POTW dischargers that have a total design flow greater than 5 MGD and that receive pollutants from industrial users that may pass through or interfere with the operations of the POTW to establish a pretreatment program.
+This federal regulation also allows Regional Water Boards to require POTW dischargers with a design flow of less than 5 MGD to develop a pretreatment program if circumstances warrant a pretreatment program to prevent interference with the POTW or pass through (40 CFR § 403.8(a)).

-Chronic toxicity reasonable potential analysis is not required for any POTW discharger that is authorized to discharge at 5 MGD or greater, as such dischargers generally receive voluminous influent from a variety of sources that may include municipal and/or industrial discharges.
+Chronic toxicity reasonable potential analysis is not required for any POTW discharger that is authorized to discharge at a rate equal to or greater than 5 MGD and is required to have a pretreatment program, as such dischargers generally receive voluminous influent from a variety of sources that may include municipal and/or industrial discharges.
 Since toxicants may enter the influent from a variety of sources, the types, nature, and quality of possible toxicants contained in the influent of larger POTWs are less likely to be fully understood.
-This influent may contain pollutants that interact with plant operations affecting the quality of the effluent, including pesticides (Anderson et al. 2010).
+This influent may contain pollutants that interact with plant operations affecting the quality of the effluent, including pesticides (U.S. EPA, 2011a).
 These pollutants may also pass through a POTW’s removal and filtration process into the effluent.
-In addition, because a variety of potential sources of toxicity exists for POTWS authorized to discharge at a rate equal or greater than 5 MGD, differing pollutants, from more than one source, may interact creating a higher risk of toxicity that can affect plant operations and effluent quality.
-The threshold of 5 MGD was selected as the appropriate threshold for always requiring routine monitoring for chronic toxicity and effluent limitations for chronic toxicity because this threshold is consistent with the threshold used by U.S. EPA in requiring POTWS to have pretreatment programs for similar reasons.
+In addition, because a variety of potential sources of toxicity exists for POTWs that are authorized to discharge at a rate equal or greater than 5 MGD and are required to have a pretreatment program, differing pollutants, from more than one source, may interact creating a higher risk of toxicity that can affect plant operations and effluent quality.
+The threshold of 5 MGD and required pretreatment program was selected as the appropriate threshold for always requiring routine monitoring and effluent limitations for chronic toxicity.
+This threshold is consistent with the threshold used by U.S. EPA in requiring POTWs to have pretreatment programs for similar reasons as mentioned above.
 Any pollutants that are discharged in the effluent from these types of facilities may adversely impact aquatic life beneficial uses in receiving water.
 Routine monitoring for chronic toxicity would alert dischargers to toxic events, and effluent limitations would in turn provide a higher level of ecological protection.

-All other non-storm water NPDES dischargers must conduct reasonable potential analysis for chronic toxicity prior to every permit issuance, reissuance, or reopening (to address toxicity requirements).
-This includes POTW dischargers that are authorized to discharge at a rate of less than 5 MGD.
+All other non-storm water NPDES dischargers must conduct reasonable potential analysis for chronic toxicity prior to every permit issuance, reissuance, or reopening (if the permit reopening is to address toxicity requirements).
+This includes POTW dischargers that are authorized to discharge at a rate of less than 5 MGD and also includes POTW dischargers that are authorized to discharge at a rate equal or greater than 5 MGD but are not required to have a pretreatment program.